paaoogh/Distributed-Computing-ENES-UNAM/README.md

 ## IMPLEMENTATION: HANDLING DATA

-*Important: the current EONET metadata version moved from 2.1 to 3, although the first one is still available, I am working with version 3.*
+*Important: the current EONET metadata version moved from 2.1 to 3, although the first one is still available until the end of 2020, I am working with version 3.*

 Downloadable APIs include: Events (which is the main data for this project - GeoJson), Categories and Layers.
 A further description of the data types and the meaning of what is downloaded is depicted in this [source](https://eonet.sci.gsfc.nasa.gov/docs/v3).
 If downloaded directly into personal computer, a single file without any extension will be stored; in case you want to save it as .JSON, it will have to be added manually.